Advice On Everyday Workplace Issues

 A13: Telling a lie – no matter how small or well intentioned!

-Deceit, exaggeration, and errors of omission are unprofessional.
-If you're old enough to be in business, you should have backbone enough to tell the truth – no matter how uncomfortable a business situation may be for you.
-I've seen people blame their lies on someone else's behaviour, or plead it was just a little white lie.
-Jack Welch (one of the great corporate leaders) said he would fire anyone – and instructed his managers to fire anyone – for dishonesty, no matter how small, because if left unchecked, deceit will set the tone in a company.
+Deceit, exaggeration and errors of omission are unprofessional.
+If you're old enough to be in business, you should have the backbone to tell the truth - no matter how uncomfortable a situation that may be for you.
+I've seen people blame their lies on others, or plead it was just a little white lie.
+Jack Welch (one of the greatest corporate leaders) said he would fire anyone - and instructed his managers to fire anyone - for dishonesty, no matter how small, because left unchecked deceit will set the tone in a company.
 I couldn't agree more.

 Q12: Is relaxed and informal conduct okay at work?